cardstack/card-pay-protocol/README.md

 The `TransferPrepaidCardHandler` is a contract that handles the `transfer` action.
 This contract will receive a "transfer" action and an ABI encoded signature from the prepaid card's original EOA owner that authorizes the transfer of ownership from the `ActionHandler`.
 This contract will then call the `PrepaidCardManager.transfer()` function to perform a gnosis safe transfer of the prepaid card to the new EOA owner using the provided signature of the previous EOA owner of the prepaid card.

 ### RegisterRewardProgramHandler
 The `RegisterRewardProgramHandler` is a contract that handles the `registerRewardProgram` action.
 This contract will receive reward program registration payments from the `ActionHandler`.
 This contract will call the `RewardManager` to register the reward program and set a _Reward Program Admin_.
-This contract sends the protocol fee to a designated address that is used to collect protocol fees (for rewards), i.e. `rewardProgramRegistrationFeeInSpend`.
+This contract sends the protocol fee (`rewardProgramRegistrationFeeInSpend`) to a designated address that is used to collect protocol fees (for rewards).
 See [reward glossary](#rewardmanager).

 ### RegisterRewardeeHandler
 The `RegisterRewardeeHandler` is a contract that handles the `registerRewardee` action.
 This contract will receive rewardee registration payments from the `ActionHandler`.
 This contract will call the `RewardManager` to register _Rewardee_ under a reward program and create a reward safe for the rewardee.
 The prepaid card used for `registerRewardee` action will pay for the gas transaction cost in it's issuing token.
 See [reward glossary](#rewardmanager).